lvqthuong/azure-event-management/README.md

 8. **Azure Functions processes the registration/unregistration** from the Service Bus queue, ensuring FIFO order, use transaction to modify event's properties.
 9. **Azure Functions updates the registration status in Cosmos DB** and may trigger other necessary actions such as sending confirmation emails.
 10. **Application Insights monitors and diagnoses issues** in the application.

-## Alternative account management strategy
-- Instead of managing ApplicationUser in the code base, you can consider using EntraID & Microsoft Graph to manage all registration. login, authentication (In this case, there will be no ApplicationUser in your code base, but only use UserId in Event registration.
-UserId will be taken from EntraId)